Christmas Cactus is a popular cactus plant grown indoors that produces beautiful pink blooms during the time of Christmas.

 - Maintain a stable temperature of 60-70°F.

-- Your plant may be susceptible to mealy bugs, so dab the cotton swab drenched in 70% or less solution of rubbing alcohol in the infected area.
+- Your plant may be susceptible to mealy bugs, so dab the cotton swab in 70% or less solution of rubbing alcohol in the infected area.

 Christmas Cactus will bloom around 18 months after planting from seed under ideal conditions.